ChrisBeep98/Nevado-trek-backend-V2.0/update-api-usage.md

 5. **Validation** - All inputs are validated (email format, phone format, tour existence, etc.)
 6. **Rate limiting** - Customer-facing endpoints have rate limiting (not admin endpoints)
 7. **Cancellation** - Cancelled bookings free up capacity automatically
-8. **Date changes move bookings between events of the same tour** - When updating a booking's startDate via adminUpdateBookingDetails, the booking is moved to a new event for that date on the same tour, with capacity automatically adjusted between old and new events
+8. **Date changes move bookings between events** - When updating a booking's startDate via adminUpdateBookingDetails, the booking is moved to a new event for that date, with capacity automatically adjusted between old and new events
-9. **Cross-tour transfers** - NEW: The adminTransferToNewTour endpoint allows moving bookings between different tours with all necessary operations handled automatically
+9. **Date synchronization** - The booking's startDate field is now properly synchronized with the associated event's date to ensure consistency
+10. **Timezone handling** - Date changes properly account for Colombia timezone (UTC-5) to ensure correct calendar day display, with date-only strings interpreted as beginning of day in local timezone

 ## Important Date Handling Information for Frontend Developers